amandlaus/cryptgo/README.md

 )

 func main() {
-	keylength := flag.int("keylen", 32, "length of the key in bytes") flag.parse()
+	keylength := flag.int("length", 32, "length of the key in bytes") flag.parse()

 	if *keylength <= 0 {